thosoo/adxl345usb/readme.md

 This project provides an installation script and firmware for using a RP2040 based ADXL345 sensor module with [OctoPrint-Pinput\_Shaping](https://github.com/navaismo/Octoprint-Pinput_Shaping) by navaismo.

-See the [docs](docs/) directory for detailed guides on setup, usage and development.
+See the [docs](docs/) directory for detailed guides on setup, usage, development and the code itself.

 ## Features